 The above chart is supported by research from MSCI and others which shows that in fact financial returns need not be sacrificed in favour of ethical investment and that ESG investment enhances returns in the long run.
 This is clearly illustrated in the charts above and below.

 The Harvest ESG Strategy comprises four liquid funds, two equity based funds, one ethical bond fund and a specialised solar energy investment trust.
 The overall strategy therefore offers a broad asset mix.

 There is a reasonably strong equities focus as might be expected but the addition of a bond and a solar fund bring elements of lower volatility and income respectively to the strategy.
 All four components deliver strong sustainability characteristics.

-Over Q2 the Harvest ESG Strategy rose by almost 6% on average, 1% ahead of its multi asset benchmark.
-Year to date the strategy is up by more than 13%, 3% ahead of its benchmark.
-While all four component funds of the strategy rose over the quarter, growth was mainly driven by the two equity funds which both grew by around 7% over the period.
 Overall our expectation is for slower growth overall in the second half of the year and possibly a little more volatility in equities generally.
 However, ESG as a theme should continue to deliver as an outperformer.
+(October 2021)

 |As a company, we consider ESG funds critical to allow us to construct portfolios that satisfy our clients’ principles as well as their financial needs.
 It is our view that over time, this ESG strategy can generate long-term competitive financial returns and mitigate downside risk, as well as having a positive impact on society.|